GOD’S LIVINGROOM

 (Non geeks, don’t dwell if you are confused now, just move on, or you really will not live very long).

 So just what would sophisticated Aliens make of the awful audio quality?
-God is probably being sick and decides to stick to listening to CDs.
-(If so, another question; how did they get there and no doubt bloody boring U2 got in first)
+God is probably being sick and decides to stick to listening to CDs in his living room.
+(If so, another question; how did those CDs get there?
+No doubt bloody boring U2 got in first)

 UNSQUEEZE ME O ONE CHILD PER FAMILY